This section describes using

 various strings of the form

-before creating a release tarball or when the package is pinned by the
+before creating a release tarball or when the opam user pins the package.

 This is especially interesting for the